 The Timna Valley Today

-The Timna Valley is located in the southern Negev Desert, a rocky, barren desert of low ranges and wadis with very hot summers, pleasant winters, and only eight inches of annual rainfall.
+The Timna Valley is located in the southern Negev Desert.
+This is a rocky, barren desert of low ranges and wadis with very hot summers, pleasant winters, and eight inches of annual rainfall.
 Many mine ruins can be seen at Timna Valley Park, a private, 23-square-mile park that encompasses a horseshoe-shaped valley surrounded by steep cliffs, natural arches, and monoliths.
 Operated by the Jewish National Fund, the park provides miles of hiking trails, access to ancient underground workings, and a visitor center and museum.

 This story about Eilat stone previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Steve Voynick.